CEHS-research/eBook_install/docs/03-install_packages.md

 ### What are packages ?

-$R$ packages are collections of functions and data sets developed by the community.
+> $R$ packages are collections of functions and data sets (just files) developed by the community (or you).
 They increase the power of $R$ by improving existing base $R$ functionalities, or by adding new ones.

 When you download $R$ you are only getting the bare-bones, most basic files.
+This is nice, as it keeps the program from hogging your entire hard drive, but doesn't offer much in terms of data anaysis.
+Today there are over 10,000 packages available on $CRAN$ alone, so downloading all of them would be silly and probably fill your computer several times over.
+Individual users are left with the freedom to choose which packages they need.

 <div class="rmdlink">
 <p>More information may be found here: <a href="https://www.datacamp.com/community/tutorials/r-packages-guide" class="uri">https://www.datacamp.com/community/tutorials/r-packages-guide</a></p>